samk-dev/docker-wp/README.md

 We should set our enviornment variables and generate our self-signed ssl certificates. _If you don't want to enable ssl certificates please comment or remove the follwoing code to avoid errors. `docker-compose.yml` lines: 13 and 18 - `etc/config/nginx.conf` lines: 83 to the end of file_

+We adjust the variables in .env to suite our project the default ports are:

+-   Ngnix Http: 80
+-   Ngnix Https: 443
+-   PHP-FPM: 9001
+-   MySql: 3306
+-   PHP MyAdmin: 8080
+-   Mailhog Server: 1025
+-   Mailhog UI: 8025
+-   Portainer: 8000

 ### Preparing Stuff

 ```bash